xup6fup/MxNetR-YOLO/README.md

 This is a simple example for implementing the YOLO by MxNetR.
 The idea is devoloped by Joseph Chet Redmon, and related details can be found in his [website](https://pjreddie.com/darknet/yolo/?utm_source=next.36kr.com).
 This is a simple example for MxNetR user, I will use a relatively small dataset for demonstrating how it work.

+# Future plan

+**This repository is still being continuously updated**, and the future plan includes following items:

+1. To adjust the appropriate hyperparameters for more accurate yolo model.

+2. To add a COCO2017 training example and model.

 # If you just want to use this model for predicting

 You can use the code ["1.
 Prediction.R"](https://github.com/xup6fup/MxNetR-YOLO/blob/master/voc2007/code/3.%20Predicting/1.%20Prediction.R) for predicting an image.
 Here we prepared a well-trained model for your experiment.
 The 'yolo_v3 (1)-0000.params' and 'yolo_v3 (1)-symbol.json' can be found in the folder 'model/yolo model (voc2007)'.
 Here we use the 'test_img.jpeg' for testing the model.
 The left image is the raw image, and the right one is the prediction result by yolo v3 model.